Danziger/CarND-T1-P5-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+The video processing pipeline has been implemented in [Video Processing.ipynb](src/notebooks/Video%20Processing.ipynb), particularly in the `process_frame` function under [Section 2 - Create The Video Processing Pipeline](src/notebooks/Video%20Processing.ipynb#2.-CREATE-THE-VIDEO-PROCESSING-PIPELINE).
+Its steps are:

+- Record the positions of positive detections in each frame of the video.
+- Those new detections are appended to a `deque` inside the class `VehicleTracker`, also implemented in that same cell.
-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+- From all the positive detections inside that `deque`, it creates a heatmap and then thresholds that map to identify vehicle positions.
+- Next, the function `find_boxes` is called passing it those heatmaps.
+It will use `scipy.ndimage.measurements.label()` to identify individual blobs in it.
+- I then assumed each blob corresponded to a vehicle and constructed bounding boxes to cover the area of each of them.
-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-Here are six frames and their corresponding heatmaps:

-![alt text][image5]
+Here we can see the individual heatmaps from all the 8 images wes saw before, before applying a threshold:

+![Heatmaps][image7]

+After applying a threshold of 2 to each of them, they look like this:

+![Thresholded Heatmaps][image8]

-Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+This is the output of  `scipy.ndimage.measurements.label()` on each of them:

-![alt text][image6]
+![Detected Labels][image9]

-Here the resulting bounding boxes are drawn onto the last frame in the series:
+And the resulting bounding boxes on each of them:

-![alt text][image7]
+![Detected Boxes][image10]

+In the video, those heatmaps are generated using the detections from the N last frames and the threshold is adjusted based on the amount of frames stored.
+That produces better detection even when a car is missed in one or even a few subsequent frames, and also helps removing false positives by tolerating higher threshold values.

+The final result on a video will look like this:

+![Final Result][image11]

 ### Discussion